uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_receptors.rst

 .. figure:: ../_static/images/receptor_classification_overview.png
   :width: 70%

-  Figure 2 - An overview of the components of the immuneML receptor classification tool.
+  An overview of the components of the immuneML receptor classification tool.
   ImmuneML reads in receptor data with labels (+ and -), encodes the data, trains user-specified ML models and summarizes the performance statistics per ML method.
   Encoding: position dependent and invariant encoding are shown.
 The specificity-associated subsequences are highlighted with color.
 The different colors represent independent elements of the antigen specificity signal.
 Each color represents one subsequence, and position dependent subsequences can only have the same color when they occur in the same position, although different colors (i.e., nucleotide or amino acid sequences) may occur in the same position.
-  Training: the training and validation data is used to train ML models and find the optimal hyper-parameters through 5-fold cross-validation.
+  Training: the training and validation data is used to train ML models and find the optimal hyperparameters through 5-fold cross-validation.
 The test set is left out and is used to obtain a fair estimate of the model performance.